lalakerspro/CSE-120-324-Project/README.md

-The SQL Server: (OPTIONAL, only if you want a database!
-May not work) Step 1 (Download): https://dev.mysql.com/downloads/installer/
+The SQL Server: (OPTIONAL, only if you want a database!)
+Step 1 (Download):
+https://dev.mysql.com/downloads/installer/